joshbeard/joshbeard.me-website/src/site/index.md

 ### Hosting

 I've hosted my website(s) all sorts of ways over the years - most commonly on servers at home, sometimes on VPS instances, various static web hosts, and currently on AWS S3 with AWS CloudFront.
-It's resonably inexpensive for what I've got and keeps it consistent with other projects I have.

 ### Build and Deployment